 Larval hostplants.
 Recorded in Korea on Prunus persica (Park et al., 1999), but feeding on most woody Rosaceae, such as cherries, apples, pears and medlars.

 China: Beijing (Songshan, nr.
 Yanqing; Baihua Shan); Zhejiang (Lüsi); Hubei; Sichuan (Guan Xian); Yunnan (Kunming); Guizhou (Xinzhaidashan, Zhijin County, 1000-2000m); Fujian (Nanping); Guangxi (Dayao Shan, 1800m); Hainan (Duowen Ling, nr Lingao; Longhushan, Wenchang City).

 South Korea: Seoul (Bukhan-san); Kyonggi Prov.
 (Gwangleung; Aengmubong; Suwon; Chukryong-san; Yongmun-san); Kangwon Prov.
 (Samak-san; Chuncheon); South Cholla Prov.
 (Mudeung-san); North Kyongsang Prov.
 (Hakga-san); South Kyongsang Prov.
 (Goseong; Namhae); Cheju Prov.
 (Sungpanak).

-Northern Pakistan (Rafi et al., 2014), northern India, Nepal, eastern and southern China, South Korea, northern Thailand and northern Vietnam.
+Northern Pakistan (Rafi et al., 2014), northern India, Nepal, Bhutan, eastern and southern China, South Korea, northern Thailand and northern Vietnam.

 [This species also occurs on Japan as subsp. nawai Rothschild & Jordan, 1903, and Taiwan as subsp. formosana Clark, 1936.]